Retire by stateFigures verified May 31, 2026

 Social Security exempt, with limited pension breaks

-Oklahoma does not tax Social Security benefits and allows a limited deduction for some other retirement income, though it does tax income beyond those breaks.
-The overall cost of living is well below the national average, which helps retirement budgets.
+Oklahoma does not tax Social Security benefits, and it allows a limited deduction for some other retirement income.
+Income past those breaks is still taxed.
+Cost of living runs well below the national average, which gives your budget some room.

 Oklahoma Tax Commission